diyessi/explications/content/articles/srt1.md

 In 1955 some IBM 704 users formed a group called [SHARE](https://www.share.org/) to share programs and other information related to IBM computers.
 One of these users was [Roy Nutt](https://history.computer.org/pioneers/nutt.html), who wrote the [SHARE Assembler Program (SAP)](https://sky-visions.com/ibm/704/uasap.pdf#page=2) that was used to assemble many of these programs and routines.
 Programs were distributed on magnetic tape.
 [Paul Pierce's Computer Collection](https://piercefuller.com/collect/index.html) includes the contents of a number of early computer tapes, including the [IBM SHARE Library](https://www.piercefuller.com/library/share.html) on some tapes from Yale.
 The [Yale SHARE Tape 2 29-508](https://www.piercefuller.com/library/kyu2.html) contains the square root routine.

 The files on Paul Pierce's site are essentially the raw contents of the tapes and require some reverse engineering and pre-processing.
 A tape contains a sequence of tape files, each consisting of a sequence of records of varying length separated by regions of erased tape.
-Each record contains the contents of one or more complete IBM computer cards, which may be in either binary or character (symbolic) format.
+Each record contains the contents of one or more complete [IBM punched cards](https://en.wikipedia.org/wiki/Punched_card), which may be in either binary or character (symbolic) format.
 One card could hold up to 80 characters, or 960 bits, but the IBM 704 could only read/write 72 characters or 864 bits.
 Some tapes have records for 72 character cards and some have records for 80 character cards, possibly depending on their age.

 Each physical card corresponds to one line; there is no "End of line" character.
 The character encodings used on these tapes are variants of six bit `BCD`, which is a simple transformation of the Hollerith character encoding used on the cards.
 Digits and uppercase letter encodings were consistent, but the encodings for symbols varied from site to site.
 Not all symbols in use appear in Unicode.
 Here they characters have been converted to ASCII.